- What is Kanban?

 - Real-Time Data: Because updates are instantly reflected in the kanban tool, you know where your project is at that moment and not a point in the past — better data, better decisions.

-Part of the decision is a personal preference.
+Choosing the best kanban software for your project is an important decision.
 Some project managers might just prefer the old-fashioned desktop version even as the project management industry increasingly moves online.